OSRS Slayer Guide for 1-99

 At level 85, you’re absolutely going to want to be using Nieve for your Slayer tasks, as you’re going to be getting far better assignments and turning quite a bit of profit from her assignments.
 In fact, many players argue that Nieve’s tasks are better than Duradel’s, and there’s merit to this discussion.
 Ultimately, your preferred Slayer master is going to come down to the tasks you like doing more often, and the money is pretty good between both of them.

-Task Blocking and Skipping: Metal Dragons and More
+How about Task Blocking and Skipping Metal Dragons?

 Most people who pick up Slayer spend far too long slaying before they finally understand what blocking and skipping means, and then it’s always a “duh” moment.
 So, to break it down: